 While monitoring with a ForeSight oximeter cable, three additional physiology screens are available to display the interaction between location specific tissue oximetry values and the cardiovascular system.
-These three views are shown below in Figure 13-15 on page 244.
-The default physiology screen while monitoring with the oximeter cable is the tissue oximetry view, which is shown first in Figure 13-15 on page 244.
-To page 244.
-T
+These three views are shown below in Figure 13-15 on page 249.
+The default physiology screen while monitoring with the oximeter cable is the tissue oximetry view, which is shown first in Figure 13-15 on page 249.
+Touch the heart to view the main physiology screen described in Physiology Screen on page 108.
+To return to the tissue oximetry view, touch the magnifying glass.